bahlo/go-styleguide/README.md

 }
 ```

-Wrapping the error with a custom message provides context as it get's propagated up the stack.
+Wrapping errors with a custom message provides context as it gets propagated up the stack.
+This does not always make sense.
+If you're unsure if the context of a returned error is at all times sufficient, wrap it.
 [github.com/pkg/errors](https://godoc.org/github.com/pkg/errors)

 ## Dependency management